Belle5144/FED_ASG1/README.md

 - Allows users to view and edit their account details or track their orders, by accessing a dedicated profile page.

-## Font Usage
+## Technologies Used
-Font: **Varela Round**
+-HTML5
-Applied to all text for a clean, rounded typography that complements the soft tones of the site.
+ -Used for structuring the content and layout of the website, ensuring semantic and accessible design.

 ---